 - Go back to the ‘Molecules’ tab on the right side.
 Click on the “+” sign of the loaded protein.
 You will see all the residues present in the chain.

 - Select the binding residues by right-clicking on the residue –> Display –> Label –> Atoms.
 You will see the atoms appearing on the protein.

 - Now adjust the grid box accordingly such that all the selected residues come inside the box.
 You don’t have to enclose the ligand inside the grid box.

 Running Vina for docking

-You can set the exhaustiveness by entering an appropriate number in the box given on the bottom left.
+You can set the exhaustiveness by entering an appropriate number in the box given at the bottom left.
 After adjusting everything, click on the ‘Forward’ button.
 It will start docking and will display the processing.
 After the docking is finished, you will see the poses and their binding affinities in the bottom panel.
 It will show all nine poses along with other values such as RMSD.

 Now to analyze these results, you will have to open the PDB/PDBQT file of the protein and the vina output file in Pymol.
 For analyzing results, read this article.
 You can also analyze these results in Discovery Studio Visualizer, read here to analyze docking results in DS Visualizer.

 What values are considered as good or bad in computational docking?